Skip to main content

 Cynthia D'Aprix Sweeney

-Cynthia D’Aprix Sweeney is the author of the instant New York Times bestsellers THE NEST and GOOD COMPANY.
-She is a Barnes & Noble Discover Great New Writer’s pick, and her books have been named best of the year by People, the Washington Post, the San Francisco Chronicle, NPR, Amazon, Real Simple and others.
-Sweeney has been a guest on "Today," "Late Night with Seth Meyers" and NPR’s "All Things Considered."
-THE NEST is currently being adapted by AMC Studios as a limited series.
-Her work has been translated into 30 languages.
-Sweeney holds an MFA from the Bennington Writing Seminars and lives in Los Angeles with her family.
+Cynthia D’Aprix Sweeney is the author of the instant New York Times bestselling novels THE NEST (named a best book of the year by People, the Washington Post and NPR) and GOOD COMPANY (a "Read with Jenna" selection).
+She has been a guest on "Today," "Late Night with Seth Meyers" and NPR’s "All Things Considered."
+Her work has been translated into more than 28 languages, and THE NEST is in development as a limited series with AMC Studios.
+Sweeney holds an MFA from the Bennington Writing Seminars.
+She and her husband live in New York City.

 Cynthia D'Aprix Sweeney